sonata-nfv/sonata-nfv.github.io/quickguide.md

-# Quick Start with 5GTANGO
+# Quick Start with SONATA

 The purpose of this quick start guide is to provide you with a brief overview of the 5GTANGO/SONATA platform and then get you up and running with with this platform in the quickest and easiest way possible.

-Here you will find a brief explanation about what 5GTANGO does, how to install it, how to use it and how to get technical support if required.
+Here you will find a brief explanation about what SONATA does, how to install it, how to use it and how to get technical support if required.

 <p align="center"><img src="https://github.com/sonata-nfv/sonata-nfv.github.io/raw/master/images/5gtango-install.png" /></p>

-This tutorial is not an exhaustive guide to all features of 5GTANGO, but rather an "umbrella" document that will guide you to the more extensive documentation if required.
+This tutorial is not an exhaustive guide to all features of SONATA, but rather an "umbrella" document that will guide you to the more extensive documentation if required.

 ### Setup

-To setup 5GTANGO you must install the three major components of 5GTANGO and OpenStack in the order shown is the following bulleted list and as highlighted in the following diagram.
+To setup SONATA you must install the three major components of SONATA and OpenStack in the order shown is the following bulleted list and as highlighted in the following diagram.

 <p align="center"><img src="https://github.com/sonata-nfv/sonata-nfv.github.io/raw/master/images/5gtango-install-1234.png" /></p>